dezdem0na/accp-cheatsheet/README.md

 - There are more edge locations than Availability Zones.

 ### AWS Budgets
 You can use AWS Budgets to set a monthly cost budget with a fixed target amount to track all costs associated with your account.
-You can choose to be alerted for both actual (after accruing) and forecasted (before accruing) spends
+You can choose to be alerted for both actual (after accruing) and forecasted (before accruing) spends.
+You can ALSO use AWS Budgets to monitor your aggregate utilization and coverage metrics for your Reserved Instances (RIs) or Savings Plans.

 -Usecase: You want to monitor the cost of using your AWS services and receive alerts when the thresholds you define are met.
 Which of the following AWS Budgets types should you create?
 	- You need to create a cost budget with AWS Budgets if you want to monitor the cost of using your AWS services.